Analysing the performance of a grant management service

 • analysis from a collaborative research findings workshop with senior service stakeholders

-Over the course of the discovery, we found that the two primary stakeholder groups had divergent needs around grant making.
+Over the course of the discovery, we found that the two primary stakeholder groups had divergent needs around grant-making.
 Balancing these needs would become the most significant challenge for a new service to resolve.
 We needed to assess if it was sensible for these two user groups to share the same service, or simply use their own dedicated services.

+This challenge was exacerbated by the fact that grant-making was not confined to only these two groups within the GLA.
+Other teams across the organisation were found to be using their own grant management tools and processes too.
 Our collaborative workshop highlighted this issue with the GLA’s senior leadership.
 It opened up a discussion around the broader strategy for grant making across the GLA, rather than focusing on just the scope of the existing grant management product.

 We presented our analysis and findings back to the senior leadership team.
 This included a range of different approaches they could take for delivering the next iteration of their grant making tool.
 Each approach being assessed against their benefits, effort, risk and cost profiles.
-We recommended a three staged approach to implementing our recommendations:

-1. Stabilise the existing service by fixing critical issues, first and foremost
+• stabilise the existing service by fixing critical issues, first and foremost

-2. Agree the strategy and scope for a future grant management system – considering the wider grant management landscape across the GLA
+• agree the strategy and scope for a future grant management system – considering the wider grant management landscape across the GLA

 Our findings highlighted a range of issues to senior management.
 By engaging them in collaborative workshops, we helped foster a holistic view and shared understanding of these across their team.

 The GLA went on to promptly begin actioning our recommendations.
-They immediately began making the required fixes to stabilise the service and implemented a Head of Grant Giving with the responsibility of helping define an overall strategy for grantmaking across the organisation.
-They’re currently conducting an organisation-wide audit of their grant making tools and processes. which will be used to inform the strategy and scope for a new, unified view of grant making for all teams within the organisation.
+They immediately began making the required fixes to stabilise the service and implemented a Head of Grant Giving with the responsibility of helping define an overall strategy for grant-making across the organisation.

 Get in touch